 Skip to main content

-Mnemom has two API key surfaces with different ownership, billing, and lifecycle.
-This guide covers when to use each and how to rotate them safely.
+Mnemom has two API key surfaces — personal keys and organization keys — sharing one capability-based scope vocabulary.
+This guide covers when to use each surface, how scopes work, and how to rotate them safely.
 If you came here from the Org Admin guide, this is the deep dive on key management.

 The two surfaces, side by side